-While the term health freedom might be new to some, The 100 Year Lifestyle community and many people from all walks of life have committed to holding the vision of what health freedom can and should be for all Americans.
+The term health freedom might be new to some.
+However, The 100 Year Lifestyle community and people from all walks of life have committed to holding the vision of what health freedom can and should be for all Americans.

 Organizations such as the Health Freedom Coalition and the National Health Freedom Action Organization have been educating and advocating for years.
 In 2014, these two organizations, along with 21 other groups from across the country, held a Health Freedom Congress, an annual event originally established in 2003.
 At the 2014 Congress those 23 participating organizations created a resolution entitled, “Supporting Principles of Health Freedom that Embody the Foundation of the Health Freedom Movement.”
 This document includes 8 principles that are the backbone of all conversations regarding health freedom today.